canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the controller manager configuration file permissions are set to 600 (Automated)
+Ensure that the controller manager configuration file permissions are set to 600

 **Remediation:**